 If there’s one rule to remember, it is this:

 Never save your resume file name as simply resume.doc.

-On average, each job ad posted by an HR manager receives 250 replies.
+On average, each job ad posted by an HR manager receives 250 replies, according to our HR statistics report.
 If you apply with resume.doc as an attachment, it will instantly get lost.

 Instead, choose one of these two options:

 This one tells the recruiter everything they need to know before they even open your resume or cover letter up.
 Here’s how it looks: